Forge Bible Bot

 All Commands

-Commands work with ! in Twitch and Discord, or / slash commands in Discord.
+Commands work with ! in Twitch, Discord, and Kick, or / slash commands in Discord.
 Your community can also just type Bible references naturally — no command needed.

 Bible & Study